-Side effects from medications and break through gout flares should be monitored with full blood count (FBC), uric acid, alanine aminotransferase (ALT) and creatinine level (Table 1).
-Patient can be counselled by dietitian and nurse manager on lifestyle and diet.
+Side effects from medications and breakthrough gout flares should be monitored with full blood count (FBC), uric acid, alanine aminotransferase (ALT), and creatinine level (Table 1).
+The patient can be counselled by a dietitian and nurse manager on lifestyle and diet.